thackerhelik/thackerhelik.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am Helik Kanti Thacker.
 I am an R&D Engineer at Samsung Semiconductor India Research and Development.
 I work on the Redundancy Analysis problem.
 I have completed my undergraduate studies in Computer Science and Engineering from Manipal Institute of Technology, Manipal.
+I used to seriously compete in programming contests, now I do it for fun and learning new algorithms and data structures.
 I also love travelling, watching and playing soccer, and playing board and video games in my free time.

 <!--Add some more content here :)
 Currently under maintenance -->